Olaclemmy/ESP8266_Adafruit_ILI9341_Arduino/README.md

 ## What's This?
 Arduino-compatible fork of Sermus's non-Arduino port of modified Adafruit Arduino library for ILI9341-based TFT displays.

 You may be wondering: why use this instead of mainline Adafruit_ILI9341?
-Easy answer: @Sermus's hardware SPI code runs like greased lightning on ESP8266.
+Easy answer: @Sermus's hardware HSPI code runs like greased lightning on ESP8266.
 Very very fast.

 This library has re-added some standard Adafruit_GFX functions, such as text handling.